Installing IDA Application

 -Dhttps.proxyPassword=your password

-4. Configure server.env (Optinal)
+4. Configure server.env (Optional)

-Create server.env from */wlp/usr/servers/* directory.
+Create server.env from <path_to_liberty>/wlp/usr/servers/<SERVER_NAME> directory.

 ENGINE_CONFIG_DATA_DIR=<your_ida_data_path>

-5. Copy the ida-web.war to apps directory
+5. Copy the ida-web.war to the apps directory

-Copy the ida-web.war to */wlp/usr/servers//apps* directory.
+Copy the ida-web.war to <path_to_liberty>/wlp/usr/servers/<SERVER_NAME>/apps directory.

-6. Start liberty server
+6. Start the Liberty server

 <path_to_liberty>/wlp/bin/server start SERVER_NAME